 How do I interpret the HSSS total score?

-The HSSS total score is a measure of help-seeker stereotype endorsement (Hammer & Vogel, in press).
+The HSSS total score is a measure of help-seeker stereotype endorsement (Hammer & Vogel, 2017).
 More precisely, the HSSS total score is a numerical quantification of the degree to which a person reports endorsing negative stereotypes about people who seek help from a psychologist.

 What is the factor structure of the HSSS?